davegolland/obsidian42-strange-new-worlds/examples/README.md

 ### Step 2: Test with Demo Files
 1. Open one of the demo files in this directory
 2. Look for highlighted text (implicit links)
-3. Check the SNW sidebar for virtual links
+3. Check the InferredWikilinks sidebar for virtual links
 4. Click on links to verify navigation

 ### Step 3: Debug Issues
 1. Open browser console (Ctrl+Shift+I)
-2. Look for SNW-related log messages
+2. Look for InferredWikilinks-related log messages
 3. Check that patterns match your text
 4. Verify target files exist in your vault